Why I Moved to Kakaako... And Why I Left!

 I’d drive through Kakaako on my way to appointments.
 I’d represent buyers and sellers in the neighborhood - even hung out with friends on their rec decks and lanais and found myself totally green with envy.
 So, one day I repented, rolled my window down as I was driving through, stuck my hand out the window and prayed, “Lord, please let me live in Kakaako someday.”

 This was before the Kakaako you see today.
 There were luxury buildings like the original Hokua and Ko’olani, but that was pretty much it.
-We got in right at the start of the Oahu new construction boom with a resale of a previous reserved/affordable unit which was now being sold at a market price.
+We got in right at the start of the New Kakaako Condo boom with a resale of a previous reserved/affordable unit which was now being sold at a market price.
 We tried to get in to the Honolulu affordable housing buildings that were under construction at the time, but found ourselves stuck in the butt crack.
 As a young realtor, I made too much money, but still not enough to qualify for one of the new market units.
 The resale unit was our only chance and luckily, the Sellers took us on.
 We sold our Mililani townhome for almost 30% more than we bought it for which put us in the perfect position to get out of traffic and into Kakaako.

 "If I weren’t a realtor in Kakaako, we probably could have been a one car family."

 When we moved in, the closest grocery store was Foodland at Ala Moana Center – not too shabby at all.
 I mean, who’s gonna turn their nose up at a grocery store downstairs from Nordstrom where you can grab a delicious cold brew or gelato on the way, sample a perfume, and try on a pair of Tory Burch sandals?
 But it wasn’t necessarily in grocery shopping walking distance.
 It’s close, but a little far for carrying milk, eggs, and ice cream.
-Then, Kakaako Whole Foods opened at the foot of the A'eo Ward Village building which was only a 6 minute walk from my door step, to the elevator, and to the store entrance (yes I timed it).
+Then, Kakaako Whole Foods opened in Ward Village which was only a 6 minute walk from my door step, to the elevator, and to the store entrance (yes I timed it).
 I probably cried the day it opened.
 It was a game changer not only because the grocery shopping was so convenient, but because they added the Two Tides Bar with TV’s so my husband could watch the Laker game while I grabbed the groceries I needed.
 We’d have a couple of beers and then walk home.
 If I weren’t a realtor in Kakaako, we probably could have been a one car family.

 "You learn the names of the dogs, but quickly forget the names of the people."